 Multistream Message Type (12 bits): The type of application-specific feedback message.
 Must be set to 3.

 Version (4 bits): The version of the SCA-ACK message.
-Must be set to 1.
+Must be set to 1 or 2 based on SDP negotiation.

 Sequence Number (16 bits): The sequence number of the SCA this message is acknowledging.